AasthaGithub/Aastha.blog.github.io/_posts/2020-12-02-speak-effectively.md.md

 * content
 {:toc}

-My how to speak effectively Speech/ Presentation that I wanted to give at Communication's class during my training at LTI
+My "How to speak effectively Speech/ Presentation" that I planned to give at Communication's class during my training at LTI